John Hancock (ornithologist): Museum

 The Hancock Museum in Newcastle upon Tyne is named after the Hancock brothers, both of whom took an instrumental part in getting the museum built to house older collections made by Marmaduke Tunstall, George Allan and others.
 The collections were held by the Natural History Society of Northumberland, Durham, and Newcastle-on-Tyne and the members of the society included P. J. Selby, Nathaniel J. Winch, W. C. Hewitson, Dr. George Johnston of Berwick, Joshua Alder, and Albany Hancock.
 Alder and Hancock collected marine specimens extensively.
 It was after Albany died in 1873 that a memorial was considered and John Hancock suggested a newer and larger building for the collections.
 Hancock persuaded Colonel John Joicey to purchase a site opposite Barras bridge and it was presented to the Society.
-Built finally and opened in 1884, John Hancock was responsible for much of the reorganization of the new museum.
+Built finally and opened in 1884, John Hancock was responsible for much of the reorganisation of the new museum.
 Hancock also prepared flat skins for the collection and received specimens from as far as India through correspondents like Edward Blyth.
 The museum contains many specimens from their collections.
-Hancock's collection includes a specimen of the red-necked nightjar Caprimulgus ruficollis claimed to be the first one from Britain and continues to stand as a unique record.
+Hancock's collection includes the specimen of red-necked nightjar Caprimulgus ruficollis shot near Killingworth, Northumberland, on 5 October 1856, the first and still the only record of this species in Britain.
 Suspicions of an error in the records or even of wilful fraud have been dismissed as Hancock was careful in recording collection information.
 In some specimens such as an alpine swift without location information, he even noted the fact that it was missing accurate location information.
-Hancock was also the first to record the breeding of the black redstart in 1845.
+Hancock was also the first to record the breeding of the black redstart in Britain in 1845.
 The museum came to be called the Hancock Museum in 1890 after the death of John Hancock.